 Bringing evidence-based solutions to the challenges we face

-Victoria is the newly elected State Senator for District 38, which includes Westerly and parts of Charlestown and South Kingstown.
+Since January 2023, Victoria has served as State Senator for District 38, which includes Westerly and parts of Charlestown and South Kingstown.

 Victoria previously served as Chair of Charlestown’s Climate Resiliency Commission, using her leadership skills and professional background in data analysis and modeling to understand the impacts of climate change on our area and how we can leverage local, state, and federal resources to help our community adapt.